-This week saw the news that Los Angeles’s Cecil Hotel will be getting the boutique makeover.
+In 2016, it was reported that Los Angeles’s infamous Cecil Hotel, later called the Stay on Main, will be getting the boutique makeover.

 Matthew M. Baron, president of Simon Baron Development, stated, “We are going to redevelop it from the doorway to the roof and everything in between.”
 The hotel, which began as a glamorous, Art Deco destination in the 1920s, never really recovered from the Depression.
 In recent years, it has been known mostly either as an SRO for down-on-their-luck transients, or as a cheap hostel marketed toward European tourists.
-Thirty of the residence rooms are occupied, and tenants will be eligible for temporary or permanent relocation benefits, Barbara Schultz, an attorney for the Legal Aid Foundation of Los Angeles, told The Times.
+Thirty of the residence rooms were occupied at the time, and tenants were eligible for temporary or permanent relocation benefits, Barbara Schultz, an attorney for the Legal Aid Foundation of Los Angeles, told The Times.

 Baron wants to change the hotel’s image with the $100 million renovation.
 “The idea is to appeal to the demographic that you see that’s coming to downtown L.A., [such as] younger millennials,” he said.
 He may even add a rooftop pool.

 It isn’t just the pervasive aura of drugs, prostitution, and transients that has plagued the Cecil, however.During the blood-soaked Satanic killing spree in the 1980s of serial killer Richard Ramirez, known as the Night Stalker, he is known to have stayed at the Cecil.
 It’s said he’d ditch any bloody clothing in the hotel’s dumpster or trash chute on his way back to his room, and that the vibe there at the time was so sketchy that a half-dressed or even naked man walking through the hotel wouldn’t raise much of an alarm.